Sports News | Rohit Sharma Can Be Relieved as Captain from T20s: Sehwag | LatestLY

-New Delhi, Jun 27 (PTI) Former India opener Virender Sehwag feels current skipper Rohit Sharma could be relieved from captaincy duties from T20s so that the 35-year-old can manage his workload better.
+New Delhi, Jun 27 (PTI) Former India opener Virender Sehwag reckons that skipper Rohit Sharma could be relieved from captaincy duties in the T20 format which would allow him to manage his workload better.

 Rohit has not been able to feature in all of India's matches since taking over as captain due to injuries and workload management.